wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

 // this is a completely self-contained random generator,
 // implemented in HTML and JavaScript.
 //
-// to create a new random generator, simply copy this file
-// and change the content of the gen_data array.
-//
-// the primary key of the gen_data array must be named 'main'.
-// to increase the number of random things generated at a time,
-// increase the number of rows of the output textarea.
-//
 // written and released to the public domain by drow [drow@bin.sh]
 // http://creativecommons.org/publicdomain/zero/1.0/